 Above, a smiling Rex Allen responds to questions from his fans at Knoxville, 1988.

 (Courtesy of Bill Sasser)

-Above, pretty Mary Ellen Kay, who was the heroine in six of the Rex Allen westerns, was a guest at the 1999 Charlotte Film Fest.
+Above - pretty Mary Ellen Kay, heroine in six Rex Allen westerns, was a guest at the 1999 Charlotte Film Fest.

 Most of the info on the Old Corral about the contracts and salaries at Republic Pictures has been gleaned from Jack Mathis' excellent Republic Confidential, Volume 2, The Players (Jack Mathis Advertising, 1992), and I've given Jack credit in the Acknowledgements & Thanks page.
 The Mathis book includes information on Rex Allen's term player agreements with Republic, and following are the highlights:

 The Motion Picture Herald and BoxOffice polls were conducted from about the mid 1930s through the mid 1950s.
 With a few exceptions, the annual results would list the 'Top Ten' (or 'Top Five') cowboy film stars.
 In most cases, the winners were what you would expect --- Autry, Rogers, Holt, Starrett, Hoppy, etc. Rex Allen was one of the "Top Ten" sagebrush heroes in the 1950s.

 |Motion Picture Herald Poll Ranking